ibm-s390-cloud/ocp-kvm-ipi-automation/docs/FAQ.md

   ```

 You can also enable OCM integration with the playbooks in this repository so that whenever you delete an existing cluster via the `cleanup_ocp_install.yml` playbook it will be acrhived in OCM automatically.
 For details on how to enable this integration please see [here](../ansible/secrets/README.md).

+## Q: Whenever I do manual RHOCP installations on KVM hosts I am using a single virtual Linux instance (aka a KVM guest) on the same host where I am installing RHOCP to.
+Can I use the same setup with these playbooks?

+A: No, this kind of setup does not work with the Ansible playbooks.
+Make sure to run a dedicated standalone Ansible-compatible workstation (e.g. MacOSX, Linux) that is physically separate from the target host that you want to install RHOCP on.
+The Ansible playbooks need full control over the target host, including installing / configuring and stopping / restarting KVM.
+This is impossible with the Ansible controller being hosted by KVM on the target host itself.